visioncortex/vtracer/README.md

 1. Pencil tracing.
 Instead of tracing shapes as closed paths, may be we can attempt to skeletonize the shapes as open paths.
 The output would be clean, fixed width strokes.

 2. Perfect cut-out mode.
-Right now in cut-out mode, the shapes do not share perfect boundaries, but have seams.
+Right now in cut-out mode, the shapes do not share boundaries perfectly, but have seams.

 3. Image cleaning.
 Right now the tracer works best on losslessly compressed pngs.
 If an image suffered from jpeg noises, it could impact the tracing quality.
 We might be able to develop a pre-filtering pass that denoises the input.